What Are the Top Forms of Heel Spur Treatment

 Heel Spur Treatment for Extreme Cases

 There are two methods doctors will turn to for immediate relief from heel spurs.
 The first treatment is the ESWT, or the extracorporeal shockwave therapy treatment.
-As the name implies, a small, focused shockwave is delivered to the heel of the foot.
+As the name implies, a doctor delivers a small, focused shockwave to the heel of the foot.

 Surgery is used as a last resort but it is an available option for heel spur treatment.
-If you are suffering with heel pain, contact Michigan Podiatry for a consultation and the best treatment options for your needs.
+If you are suffering with heel pain, contact one of the best podiatrists in Livonia.
+You can get a consultation and the best treatment options for your needs.